MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-proxy-settings-23h2.md

     PS C:\>
     ```

-- To remove the `WinInet` proxy configuration for Microsoft Update and Cluster Cloud Witness, at the command prompt, type:
+- To remove the `WinInet` proxy configuration for Azure Stack HCI updates and cloud witness, at the command prompt, type:

     ```powershell
     PS C:\> Set-WinInetProxy